kaltura-vpaas/meetabout/readme.md

 ### Finding a Meeting

 When clicking on the "Find Meetings" button, there will not be anyone to meet with.
-To find a (pseudo) partner, open another browser, login with a different user, and subscribe to "First Topic" with both users.
+To find a (pseudo) partner, open another browser, log in with a different user, and subscribe to the topic you created with both users.
 After both users join, they will be able to see one another!

-The UI will look similar to this:
+The UI will look like this:

 <img src="/assets/images/meetabout/foundmeeting.png" alt="foundmeeting" style="zoom:75%;" />